Schools & Educators

 Give your students a museum experience unlike any other!

 METC Education programs inspire learners of all ages to ask questions about the world around us.
 Using the history of the early New Jerseyans as our backdrop, our programs emphasize the intersection of history and cultural heritage in New Jersey and support the NJ State educational curriculum.
 Each one of our specialized programs incorporates authentic materials and objects.
-We offer programs from ages Pre-K to Grade 12 and can tailor programs to meet your needs.
+We offer programs for students from Pre-K to high school and can tailor programs to meet your needs.
 From the first steps inside our historic building to the active learning sessions to the exciting exhibits, our educational programs encourage imagination, critical thinking, student inquiry and project-based learning while supporting a lifelong love of learning.

 Planning your program